 Under Cargill Cares, an employee-led volunteering initiative, employees volunteer their time and skills to supervise school building projects from approval to completion.

-As of December 2017, Cargill and our employees have built 85 schools in Vietnam, benefitting more than 13,000 Vietnamese children.
+As of December 2020, Cargill and our employees have built 100 schools in Vietnam, benefitting more than 15,000 Vietnamese children, fulfilling our promise to the Vietnamese people.

 A typical school consists of four or five classrooms, a schoolyard, a fence and restroom facilities.
 Each school serves about 150 to 250 students.